Favourited 286 times

 Our family is mixed indigenous and european descent.
 Staying with us you'll learn about indigenous resurgence, Canada's colonial history and the current work of reconciliation, and indigenous relationship to the land.
 You'll also have the opportunity to learn about permaculture, organic gardening and hemp farming.
 We are a alternative family who focuses our energy away from mainstream culture and values, and towards a life-sustaining society that promotes diversity, inclusivity, resilience, holistic health practices, and deconstructing the patriarchal, capitalistic environmentally destructive systems of oppression that impact us all.
 But don't worry, we aren't extreme!

-We are not on a bus route, but occasionally we can lend our car for for a small fee, or we can show you where the nearest bus stop is (25 minute walk).
+We are not on a bus route, but we can show you where the nearest bus stop is (25 minute walk).
 We also offer to take you on adventures such as forest walks, town trips, and beach trips.
 Helpers do best here when they are okay with staying on the farm most days.

 We need different help at different times of year, and are also interested in learning what workawayers have to offer and finding opportunities for them to share their skills with us.
 Mostly we need help with routine tasks in gardening, farming, childcare and house work.
 There are a few projects available to the right person, including retrofitting the interiors of a working 1975 Mercedes bus, Small building projects, and creative design work.

 Large private room in a 100 year old rustic farm house.
 Shared bathroom and kitchen.
 You can make your own meals or share ours.
-We offer healthy whole foods (minimal packaged or ready-made items), and ask you to purchase any special items that we don't normally supply.
-Craving cookies?
-Bake some and share with us! :)
+We offer healthy whole foods (minimal packaged or ready-made items), and ask you to purchase any special items we don’t normally supply.

 We eat minimal wheat & dairy, and try and only eat sustainable and ethically raised/harvested animal products.
 A great place for people who want to explore kale, brown rice, legumes, soups, stews and quinoa salads!